 Supper Cove is at the head of Dusky Sound, the largest fiord in NZ.
 It was discovered and named by the same Captain Cook as the East Coast of Australia.
+August 2018 will be the 250th anniversary of his setting out.
 The first European structures in NZ were built there – even the first house, surprisingly by the shipwrecked crew of another ship also (like Cook’s) called the ‘Endeavour’.

 The Supper Cove hut is adjacent to a lovely little beach where the Hilda Burn flows into the top of the fiord just South of Supper Cove itself – which is formed by the mighty Seaforth River flowing into the head of the fiord, creating a shallow semicircular cove perfect for flatfish.
 You can walk across this cove at low tide from the northern end of this little beach just past the helipad, but there is a deep gut formed by the Hilda Burn flowing in, so if you want a drier crossing you are better to walk up the track past the Hilda Burn before you cross.

 Brett walking across Supper Cove on a low-ish tide: